fmeurou/djangophysics/src/README.md

 By default, the app is configured to allow authentication through an API token that can be generated for a user on the Django admin site.

-API authentication can be achieved with an Authorization header header with value Token <APIToken>
+API authentication can be achieved with an Authorization header with value Token <APIToken>
 curl -H "Authorization: Token <user token>".

 ### Language support